dinghino/semantic-slideshow/README.md

+> #Preface
+> Project is still REALLY work in progress, so the readme may not mirror the actual code, functionalities etc...
+I Will try to keep it updated as soon as I can, but for now it would require me to work on it on every push.

+> ## Last update to v.
+0.8a

 # Simple slide presentational app

 I needed to create a little presentation and I told myself: _why should I use powerpoint and do it easily, when I can create an app to do the job?_